 In addition, there is a high failure rate for drugs and biologic products proceeding through clinical trials and failure can occur at any stage of testing.
 For example, despite the results of preclinical and Phase 1 studies of NGM621, our Phase 2 CATALINA clinical trial evaluating NGM621 in patients with GA secondary to AMD did not meet its primary endpoint.
-Since Merck did not elect to exercise its option to license NGM621 and its related compounds, further development of NGM621 is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 unless our portfolio prioritization changes and we have access to the necessary capital to fund such development.
+Since Merck did not elect to exercise its option to license NGM621 and its related compounds, further development of NGM621 is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.

 Similarly, our Phase 2b ALPINE 2/3 trial evaluating aldafermin in patients with F2/F3 NASH did not meet its primary endpoint and, as a result, we decided to suspend further development of aldafermin in patients with F2/F3 NASH, allowing for the reallocation of resources to advancing our other programs.
-While we continued, and have completed, enrollment in our Phase 2b ALPINE 4 clinical trial of aldafermin in patients with compensated cirrhosis due to NASH (liver fibrosis stage 4, or F4, by the NASH Clinical Research Network classification), we updated the design of the ALPINE 4 trial, elevating the Enhanced Liver Fibrosis, or ELF, test, a reproducible, quantitative non-invasive liver prognostic test that evaluates liver fibrosis and correlates to liver-related outcomes, to be the primary endpoint for the trial.
-The ELF test is a composite blood test measuring the presence of three biomarkers associated with liver matrix metabolism.
-Liver biopsy data will also be measured and reported as a secondary endpoint upon completion of the trial.
-For more information, refer to the risk factor titled "Aldafermin is, and MK-3655 was, being developed, for the treatment of NASH, an indication for which there are no approved products.
+For more information, refer to the risk factor titled "Aldafermin is, and MK-3655 (NGM313) was, being developed, for the treatment of NASH, an indication for which there are no approved products.
 This makes it difficult to predict the timing, cost and potential success of their continued clinical development, if any, and regulatory approval for the treatment of NASH, or otherwise."
+Further development of aldafermin is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of aldafermin unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.